WakiMak/trentent.github.io-forked/_posts/2013-05-27-os-10061no-connection-could-be-made-because-the-target-machine-actively-refused-it-unable-to-connect-to-the-cgp-tunnel-destination-127-0-0-11494.md

 This has been an ongoing problem for us (Unable to connect to the CGP tunnel destination (127.0.0.1:1494)

-I may have found out why it was happening in our environment. Â We are using Provisioning Services and with it we are using two NIC&#8217;s, one for the Provisioning Services and one for Standard networking.
+I may have found out why it was happening in our environment. Â We are using Provisioning Services and with it we are using two NIC's, one for the Provisioning Services and one for Standard networking.

 It appears the XTE service became configured to use the Provisioning Services NIC. Â This was verified in the httpd.conf in the C:\Program Files (x86)\Citrix\XTE\conf folder.